 - Enhanced provision and active support for both the rail investment priorities within the STP, and locally led schemes for rapid transit and freight consolidation / intermodal connectivity. - Working with new developments (such as Garden Villages and through the Healthy New Towns initiative where the ethos and willingness to be early adopters exists), investors, businesses and manufacturers to act as exemplar projects for the trial and active usage of sustainable modes, electric vehicles, cleaner engine technology (as implemented elsewhere at Bicester Northwest Ecotown for example).
-Linking this potential to NPIER growth sectors such as digital or advanced manufacturing provides the opportunity for the North to take a lead and benefit both the economy and environment. - Freight consolidation centres outside of major cities, to allow movement of goods by quieter / cleaner vehicles in city centres. - Pollution linked speed limits (potentially with real-time technology monitoring to minimise impacts on efficiency during quieter periods) whereby speeds lower than 70mph result in reduced emissions, currently being considered for a stretch of the M1 in Sheffield City Region.
+Linking this potential to NPIER growth sectors such as digital or advanced manufacturing provides the opportunity for the North to take a lead and benefit both the economy and environment.

-63 CHARM = Common Highways Agency and Rijkswaterstaat Model - next generation Anglo-Dutch collaboration on an advanced traffic management system to be introduced on the SRN in the North East of England in 2017.
+61 CHARM = Common Highways Agency and Rijkswaterstaat Model - next generation Anglo-Dutch collaboration on an advanced traffic management system to be introduced on the SRN in the North East of England in 2017.

-- Low Emission Zones for polluted urban areas, as currently exists in London for goods and public service vehicles, with its plans for an Ultra-Low Emission Zone to cover all vehicles by 2020. - Use of technology and digital communication channels, widening customer understanding and 'real world' choice of transport options, encouraging travel behaviour change leading to more efficient use of transport networks.
+- Freight consolidation centres outside of major cities, to allow movement of goods by quieter / cleaner vehicles in city centres. - Pollution linked speed limits (potentially with realtime technology monitoring to minimise impacts on efficiency during quieter periods) whereby speeds lower than 70mph result in reduced emissions, currently being considered for a stretch of the M1 in Sheffield City Region. - Low Emission Zones for polluted urban areas, as currently exists in London for goods and public service vehicles, with its plans for an Ultra-Low Emission Zone to cover all vehicles by 2020. - Use of technology and digital communication channels, widening customer understanding and 'real world' choice of transport options, encouraging travel behaviour change leading to more efficient use of transport networks.

-The environment is a key focus for the STP, and working with Partners TfN will seek to achieve improved environmental outcomes, whilst recognising that it is for network providers and local planning authorities to develop approaches that comply with statutory provisions and best suit the needs of their local areas.
+The environment is a key focus for the Strategic Transport Plan, and working with Partners TfN will seek to achieve improved environmental outcomes, whilst recognising that it is for network providers and local planning authorities to develop approaches that comply with statutory provisions and best suit the needs of their local areas.